mimoo/whiteboxDES/README.md

 * **WBDES.c** and **WBDES.h** contain the functions used in the Whitebox-DES algorithm.

-* **main.c** builds the algorithm and allows you to encrypt/decrypt an input file using the Whitebox DES.
+* **main.c** builds the algorithm and allows you to decrypt an input file using the Whitebox DES.
+To encrypt you can use a simple DES encryption.

 use make to build desbox.